webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - allows users to use their **existing credentials** from one identity provider to access **multiple applications**.
   - (e.g. log into third-party app with Google account, Github, Facebook...).
 - **Identity Management**
+  - also called **Identity assurance**: verifying and authenticating the identity of individuals or entities.
   - giving access to all users resources based on **persons identity**.
   - (e.g. user logs in to computer and has access to all their files/folders).
 - **IPSec or TLS (1.2 or higher)**